dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

         print(result.text)
 ```

-The server-side code probably shares client’s logic, as the “right” code changes in time.
-Thus, the script might fail if the flag changes while it’s running.
+The server-side code probably shares client's logic, as the "right" code changes in time.
+Thus, the script might fail if the flag changes while it's running.

 ```html
 ❯ ./ep001ch02.py